wasp-lang/wasp/web/blog/2022-09-05-dev-excuses-app-tutrial.md

 ---
-title: Building a backbone for a full-stack web app with a single config file.
+title: Building a backbone for a full-stack web app with a single config file
 authors: [maksym36ua]
 tags: [wasp]
 ---